 In the causal method or, cause and effect method, the forecaster studies the relationship of one variable with another relevant variable.
 Consequently, a change in one item causes the same change in another.

-The regression analysis is a widely used causal method.
+Regression analysis is a widely used causal method.
 It can further be divided into:

 Simple Linear Regression Method